 Eating a diet that is rich in both fruits and vegetables lowers the risk of developing many health conditions including heart disease, strokes, obesity, macular degeneration, diabetes, Alzheimer’s disease and dementia, colon cancer, and osteoarthritis (among many others).
-Eating just vegetables simply isn’t enough; fruits have some compounds in them that can’t be replaced by eating other foods (examples are hesperidin and limonene).
+Eating just vegetables just isn’t enough; fruits have some compounds in them that can’t be replaced by eating other foods (examples are hesperidin and limonene).

 Dr. David Ludwig, the director of the New Balance Foundation Obesity Prevention Center at Boston Children’s Hospital, was quoted in an article for The New York Times (Making the Case for Eating Fruit) as saying that “sugar consumed in fruit is not linked to any adverse health effects, no matter how much you eat.”
 In fact, he and many other experts point out that increased fruit consumption is tied to lower body weight and a lower risk of obesity-associated diseases.

 A person with diabetes should never avoid fruit.
-It is the total amount of carbohydrates in a food that affects blood glucose levels and one serving of fruit contains around 15 grams of carbohydrate, which is 1/3 of the amount allowed for a meal for most women or ¼ of a meal for most men.
+It is the total amount of carbohydrates in food that affects blood glucose levels, and one serving of fruit contains around 15 grams of carbohydrate, which is 1/3 of the amount allowed for a meal for most women or ¼ of a meal for most men.
 For example, you could eat 1 ¼ cups cubed watermelon, 1 ¼ cups whole strawberries, and ¾ cup of cubed pineapple for the same amount of carbohydrate that you’d consume in one cup of pasta or rice.
 In fact, people who ate at least three servings of some fruits (including blueberries, grapes, and apples) weekly had up to a 26% reduced risk of developing diabetes in a study published in BMJ in 2013.
 Furthermore, eating two servings of fruit a day does not appear to affect blood glucose levels in overweight people with diabetes.

 Here are a few examples of what you give up when you decide that the fruit (!) is the problem in your diet.

-- It has been suggested that the lycopene found in pink grapefruit, papaya, guava, and red oranges (such as blood oranges) may reduce the risk of: cancer, heart disease, and age-related eye disorders.
+- It has been suggested that the lycopene found in pink grapefruit, papaya, guava, and red oranges (such as blood oranges) may reduce the risk of cancer, heart disease, and age-related eye disorders.

 - Beta cryptothanxin in pineapple, oranges, peaches, yellow grapefruit, tangerines and pineapples possibly benefits cancer prevention and heart health.

 - Several studies have found an association between the consumption of anthocyanin-rich foods and prevention of heart disease.
 In cell cultures and in animals, anthocyanins have anti-cancer activities.
 Research suggests that flavonoids, including anthocyanins, might enhance memory and aid in the prevention of age-related cognitive decline.
-Anthocyanins are found in: blueberries, strawberries, black currants, red and purple grapes, sweet cherries, black plums, and blood oranges.
+Anthocyanins are found in blueberries, strawberries, black currants, red and purple grapes, sweet cherries, black plums, and blood oranges.

 - The ellagic acid in raspberries, strawberries, blackberries, cranberries, and pomegranate may bind to chemicals that cause cancer and may also prevent the growth of cancer cells.